slopezpereyra/slopezpereyra.github.io/aboutme.md

-The standard universal form —I am an $x$ currently employed at $y$, etc—would be misleading.
+The standard universal form—I am an $x$ currently employed at $y$, etc—would be misleading.
 The purpose of this site is to serve as a unifying point for the most various of my interests.
-However, some of the do relate to my field, so I may comply with the canonical standards.
+However, some of its posts do relate to my field, so I may comply with the canonical standards.

 I am a computer science student.
 My goal is to pursue a PhD at computational neuroscience.
-I work as data scientist—whatever that means— at a neuroscience laboratory in UPenn.
-I have conducted research on this lab—specifically on mathematical models of neuroplasticity for TMS data—, aside from more routinary data science tasks.
+I work as a data scientist—whatever that means—at a neuroscience laboratory in UPenn.
+I have conducted research on this lab—specifically on mathematical models of neuroplasticity—, aside from more routinary data science tasks.

 A brief description of my intellectual development might go as follows.